antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

    :exc:`UnicodeDecodeError`).
 Refer to :ref:`codec-base-classes` for more
    information on codec error handling.

-   .. versionadded:: 2.4

-.. function:: register(search_function)

-   Register a codec search function.
-Search functions are expected to take one argument, the encoding name in all lower case letters, and return a :class:`CodecInfo` object having the following attributes:

-   * ``name`` The name of the encoding;

-   * ``encode`` The stateless encoding function;

-   * ``decode`` The stateless decoding function;

-   * ``incrementalencoder`` An incremental encoder class or factory function;

-   * ``incrementaldecoder`` An incremental decoder class or factory function;

-   * ``streamwriter`` A stream writer class or factory function;

-   * ``streamreader`` A stream reader class or factory function.

-   The various functions or classes take the following arguments:

-   *encode* and *decode*: These must be functions or methods which have the same interface as the :meth:`~Codec.encode`/:meth:`~Codec.decode` methods of Codec instances (see :ref:`Codec Interface <codec-objects>`).
-The functions/methods are expected to work in a stateless mode.

-   *incrementalencoder* and *incrementaldecoder*: These have to be factory functions providing the following interface:

-      ``factory(errors='strict')``

-   The factory functions must return objects providing the interfaces defined by the base classes :class:`IncrementalEncoder` and :class:`IncrementalDecoder`, respectively.
-Incremental codecs can maintain state.

-   *streamreader* and *streamwriter*: These have to be factory functions providing the following interface:

-      ``factory(stream, errors='strict')``

-   The factory functions must return objects providing the interfaces defined by the base classes :class:`StreamReader` and :class:`StreamWriter`, respectively.
-   Stream codecs can maintain state.

-   Possible values for errors are

-   * ``'strict'``: raise an exception in case of an encoding error
-   * ``'replace'``: replace malformed data with a suitable replacement marker, such as ``'?'`` or ``'\ufffd'``
-   * ``'ignore'``: ignore malformed data and continue without further notice
-   * ``'xmlcharrefreplace'``: replace with the appropriate XML character reference (for encoding only)
-   * ``'backslashreplace'``: replace with backslashed escape sequences (for encoding only)

-   as well as any other error handling name defined via :func:`register_error`.

-   In case a search function cannot find a given encoding, it should return ``None``.
+The full details for each codec can also be looked up directly:

 .. function:: lookup(encoding)

-   Looks up the codec info in the Python codec registry and returns a :class:`CodecInfo` object as defined above.
+   Looks up the codec info in the Python codec registry and returns a :class:`CodecInfo` object as defined below.

    Encodings are first looked up in the registry's cache.
 If not found, the list of registered search functions is scanned.
 If no :class:`CodecInfo` object is found, a :exc:`LookupError` is raised.
 Otherwise, the :class:`CodecInfo` object is stored in the cache and returned to the caller.

+.. class:: CodecInfo(encode, decode, streamreader=None, streamwriter=None, incrementalencoder=None, incrementaldecoder=None, name=None)

+   Codec details when looking up the codec registry.
+The constructor arguments are stored in attributes of the same name:

+   .. attribute:: name

+      The name of the encoding.

+   .. attribute:: encode
+                  decode

+      The stateless encoding and decoding functions.
+These must be functions or methods which have the same interface as the :meth:`~Codec.encode` and :meth:`~Codec.decode` methods of Codec instances (see :ref:`Codec Interface <codec-objects>`).
+      The functions or methods are expected to work in a stateless mode.

+   .. attribute:: incrementalencoder
+                  incrementaldecoder

+      Incremental encoder and decoder classes or factory functions.
+      These have to provide the interface defined by the base classes :class:`IncrementalEncoder` and :class:`IncrementalDecoder`,
+      respectively.
+Incremental codecs can maintain state.

+   .. attribute:: streamwriter
+                  streamreader

+      Stream writer and reader classes or factory functions.
+These have to provide the interface defined by the base classes :class:`StreamWriter` and :class:`StreamReader`, respectively.
+      Stream codecs can maintain state.

-To simplify access to the various codecs, the module provides these additional functions which use :func:`lookup` for the codec lookup:
+To simplify access to the various codec components, the module provides these additional functions which use :func:`lookup` for the codec lookup:

 .. function:: getencoder(encoding)